andrew-remon/Joie-Arts/README.md

 ---

 ## 📜 License
-This project is developed for academic and educational purposes under the supervision of Faculty of Computers and Artificial Intelligenct, Cairo University.
+This project is developed for academic and educational purposes under the supervision of Faculty of Computers and Artificial Intelligence, Cairo University.